waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Objective:** Herd the FARFETCH'D back to the apprentice at (7, 28).
 - **Background:** **CONFIRMED LEAD:** The Charcoal Man's apprentice is at (7, 28) in Ilex Forest.
 His FARFETCH'D, which knows CUT, has run off.
 I need to find the FARFETCH'D to get CUT.
 This was mentioned by a Youngster (6, 9) and the Charcoal Man himself (2, 3).

+### Summary of Key Findings
-#### Key Mechanics & Rules
+#### Confirmed Mechanics
-- The bird's movement is pre-scripted and triggered by player interaction from specific tiles.
-The player's exact coordinates are the key, not just the direction of approach.
+- The bird's movement is triggered by player interaction from specific coordinates and with a specific facing, not just the direction of approach.
 - Stepping on twig piles changes the bird's facing direction.
-- Some interactions cause the bird to move to a new location, while others make it disappear entirely, likely resetting its position.
-- The entire eastern section of the maze is a dead end and a red herring.
+The bird's initial facing direction is a critical component of the puzzle.
-- **CRUCIAL INSIGHT:** The player's X-coordinate when interacting from *below* the FARFETCH'D at (15, 25) determines its destination.
+- The player's X-coordinate when interacting from *below* the FARFETCH'D at its starting position (15, 25) determines its destination.
-- Player movement on certain non-twig floor tiles can change the bird's facing direction.
-(Verified Turn 9363)
+- Some interactions move the bird correctly; incorrect interactions cause it to disappear, resetting the current step.
+- The puzzle is not confined to the initial area.
+Exploring other parts of the forest (e.g., the far eastern path) can trigger the bird to reappear at new locations.
+- The bird is a solid object and cannot be walked through.

+#### Key Disproven Hypotheses
+- **Resetting:** Leaving and re-entering Ilex Forest does NOT reset the bird's position if it has despawned.
+- **NPCs:** Talking to the apprentice or the Charcoal Maker does not reset the puzzle or provide new hints.
+- **"Pushing":** A simple "push" mechanic is not in effect.
+Interacting from a side or behind often causes the bird to disappear rather than move away.
+- **Respawning:** The bird does not respawn by: standing on its start tile, using the 'A' button on its empty start tile, or using the 'A' button on adjacent trees/twig piles.

 #### Solution Discovery Log & Current Hypothesis
 - **(Turn 8680):** Believed I had reached (15, 26) after a long path, but was actually at (15, 24).
 My pathing plan was interrupted.
 Despite this, interacting from (15, 24) caused the FARFETCH'D to move to (15, 29).